Kuki Yoshitaka

 Kuki Yoshitaka (九鬼 嘉隆) (1542 – November 17, 1600) was a naval commander during Japan's Sengoku Period, under Oda Nobunaga, and later, Toyotomi Hideyoshi.
 He was also the ninth headmaster of the Kuki family's school of martial arts, Kukishin-ryū and thus a very skilled warrior.

+He was born as a member of Zhimo countrymen, and was active in the water army under Oda Nobunaga and Toyotomi Hideyoshi, obtaining 35000 stones.
+Therefore, due to his experience and power, he was called a pirate daimyo by the military records of the Edo period.
+Later, he belonged to the Western Army in the Battle of Sekigahara and committed suicide on the island of Tajima after being defeated.

 Military life

 In the 1570s, Kuki allied himself with Oda Nobunaga, and commanded his fleet, supporting land-based attacks on the Ikkō-ikki at Ise Bay.

 In 1574, his aid ensured a victory for Nobunaga in his third attempt to attack the Nagashima fortress.

 In 1575, Nobunaga allowed Yoshitaka to seize Shima Province, forcing out other maritime clans, such the Mukai clan.